 “I want you to operate on Mr. Bracci here, Nico.
 Both on his injuries and on his face.
 I want you to change it.
 He can’t go around this city—no, this country—with that face.”

 “You’re a Transmutationist.
 Successful Transmutationists are always in the medical field.
 And you’re better at manipulating vitae extraneously than intraneously.
 In other words, you’re perfect for this kind of thing, Nico.”

 “B-But,” Nico had whimpered, “I-I—”

 “I’ve shown you the textbooks, haven’t I?
 Living bodies are filled with soft vitae.
 Soft vitae particles are anchored within a living being’s cells.
-It is through breaking apart clusters of vitae particles and bringing them back together that Transmutationist Conductors operate.
+It’s through breaking apart clusters of vitae particles and bringing them back together that Transmutationist Conductors operate.
 It’s simple, Nico.
-You already know the anatomy of a human body, and I’ve had you practice using your conductor on the hard vitae particles in non-living things.
-It’s the same concept, Nico.
+You already know the anatomy of a human body, and I’ve had you practice using your conductor on the hard vitae particles in non-living things many times already.
+It’s the same concept.
 Just break apart the soft vitae and bring it back together.
 That’s all it is.”

 “What if I hurt him?”
 Nico whispered.
 “What if I mess up?”

 “Then I will fix your mistake, and you will try again,” his father stated.